 (B): Participants from professional fora (conferences and events, pale green) associate earthquakes with shale gas more than participants from public talks on shale gas (green).
-Results are compared to UK-wide results from 2014 (UON 2014; O'Hara 2015) (dark green).
+Results are compared to UK-wide results from 2014 (UoN 2014; O'Hara 2015) (dark green).

-1470 (C): To gauge knowledge levels of our survey participants, we asked respondents to select where they source their 1471 information from about shale gas, with 'research papers' indicating the greatest knowledge and 'no previous information from about shale gas, with 'research papers' indicating the greatest knowledge and 'no previous information' indicating the least prior knowledge.
+569 (C): To gauge knowledge levels of our survey participants, we asked respondents to select where they source their 570 information from about shale gas, with 'research papers' indicating the greatest knowledge and 'no previous information indicating the least prior knowledge.
 There is no overall trend to the results, suggesting that answers are not simply determined by knowledge level.
-In fact, those who obtain information from research present an answer is that earthquakes are associated with shale gas.
-The only group to report that shale gas is not associated
+In fact, those who obtain information from research present an ~equally polarised response, which is different to information from reports and the media where the dominant answer is that earthquakes are associated with shale gas.
+The only group to report that shale gas is not associated with earthquakes is the small sample of respondents that obtained no information about shale gas prior toattending the event where they completed the survey.